helium/HIP/0019-third-party-manufacturers/TEMPLATE.md

 ## Previous shipments

 Startups welcome!
-Which countries have you previously shipped regulatory FCC or CE approved products?
-Which countries do you plan to ship to?
+* Which countries have you previously shipped regulatory FCC or CE approved products?
+* Which countries do you plan to ship to?

-## Customer Support
+## Customer Support (required)

-How are you planning to handle customer support for your products?
-For how long?
+* How will your customers be able to contact you for support for your products?
+* For how long?
 How are you planning to handle repairs and replacements?

-## Hardware Security
+## Hardware Security Element

 The community is concerned about devices that can be easily hacked, specifically by copying their `swarm_key` files.
 Applications should include plan for how the devices will be secured, potentially including: